DeMich/automated_backup_task/README.md

  	telegram chat_id
 Either by using script or by setting manual:
 ## Script:
-Download "setup_backup_telegram_variables.sh"
-Make script executable by running, in terminal:
+Download "setup_backup_telegram_variables.sh" & make script executable by running, in terminal:

 	chmod +x setup_backup_telegram_variables.sh
 run the script: